96Divya/orthonow/orthonow-assignment/README.md

 Project Overview

-This Project was completed as a part of the NAmoza Developer Assignment for the Developer Position.
+This Project was completed as a part of the Namoza Developer Assignment for the Developer Position.
 The objective was to improve OrthoNow's Consultation booking experience by creating a responsive landing page , desigining a GTM event tracking schema , and proposing an integration architecture for HubSpot Crm,  Karix WhatsApp API and Google Ads .

 Features